 As a preventive measure, some doctors suggest taking bismuth subsalicylate, which has been shown to decrease the likelihood of diarrhea.
 However, don't take this medication for longer than three weeks, and don't take it at all if you're pregnant or allergic to aspirin.
 Talk to your doctor before taking bismuth subsalicylate if you're taking certain medications, such as anticoagulants.

 Traveler's diarrhea may get better without any treatment.
-But, while you're waiting it's important to try to stay hydrated with safe liquids, such as bottled water.
+But while you're waiting, it's important to try to stay hydrated with safe liquids, such as bottled water or water with electrolytes such as an oral rehydration solution (see below).
 If you don't seem to be improving quickly, several medications are available to help relieve symptoms.